QuasarByte/traefik-usage-example-001/README.md

 # traefik-usage-example-001
-Traefik usage example.
-It explains how to use traefik.io with your project.
+This project demonstrates how to organaze routing the requests in your application with Traefik Edge Router.